deluan/contentful-migrate/README.md

   };
 ```

-This tool is designed to keep track of changes of content types individually.
+This command line tool is designed to keep track of changes of content types individually.
 It keeps the
 scripts in a `migrations` folder in your project.
 This folder must contain one subfolder for each
 content type.
 Ex: